sagemath/sagewiki_to_gh-2022-10-10/days15/projects.md

 PEOPLE: S. Ault, B. Antieau

-  * S. Ault has a CW Complex class mostly up and running.
-He's about to work on creating the associated chain complex.
+  * S. Ault has a CW Complex class up and running (including the chain_complex() method).
+The next step is to work on a homology_with_generators method within the ChainComplex
   * B. Antieau has rudimentary simplicial complex morphisms, and is working on the functor to morphisms of chain complexes.
 No classes are implemented yet.

 == Prime Pi ==